cortex-lab/Suite2P/README.txt

 II.
 Getting started

 The toolbox runs in Matlab (+ one mex file) and currently only supports tiff file inputs.
 To begin using the toolbox, you will need to make local copies (in a separate folder) of two included files: master_file and make_db.
-It is important that you make local copies of these files, otherwise updating the repository will overwrite them.
+It is important that you make local copies of these files, otherwise updating the repository will overwrite them (and you can lose your files).
 The make_db file assembles a database of experiments that you would like to be processed in batch.
 It also adds per-session specific information that the algorithm requires such as the number of imaged planes and channels.
 The master_file sets general processing options that are applied to all sessions included in make_db, UNLESS the option is over-ridden in the make_db file.
 The global and session-specific options are described in detail below.

 For spike deconvolution, you need to run mex -largeArrayDims SpikeDetection/deconvL0.c (or .cpp)